rachit3006/ECA-PE/README.md

 # Emotion Recognition Website

 A flask-based website deployed with an emotion recognition model built in python referring to the research paper present in the repository.
-The website captures frames from user's webcam and runs the model on the captured frames to output the detected emotion of the user.
+The website captures frames from user's webcam and runs the model on the captured frames to output the detected emotion and engagement status (based on the emotion detected) of the user.

 ## Model Description
 <p>The model is built using VGGFace2-model.
 The output of the VGGFace2-model is passed to three more layers as follows -